SUBSCRIBE TO OUR NEWSLETTER

 Homeopathic remedy: Silica

-When used as a homeopathic remedy Silica becomes a simple and powerful medicine with a capacity in children and adults to help those who are prone to lingering infections for instance in the site of wounds and scars.
+When used as a homeopathic remedy Silica becomes an easy to use but still powerful medicine with a capacity in children and adults to help those who are prone to lingering infections for instance in the site of wounds and scars, especially wounds which are healing slowly.
 Silica may also help the body to throw out splinters.
-It is used primarily to treat chronic conditions, although it can also be prescribed for more general problems, such as the common cold.
+It is used primarily to treat chronic conditions, although it can also be prescribed for more acute problems, such as the common cold.

 Homeopathic remedy: Silica